 risings for which thousands died.

 and engraved beliefs

 or trust them; and subside.

-First published in Rat's Ass Review, Summer 2019
+Version first published in Rat's Ass Review, Summer 2019